 For the praline sauce:

-In a small sauce pan, place the butter and brown sugar.
-Using medium heat, bring to a boil.
-Lower the heat and then simmer lightly for about one minute, stirring constantly until the sauce thickens.
+In a small saucepan, place the butter and brown sugar and melt using medium heat.
+Cook until it starts to bubble and the sugar and butter have completely mixed together.
 Remove from heat and then drizzle over the bread.
 Cool completely.
-You can also opt to let the bread completely cool first and then drizzle the praline topping afterwards.
-That’s what I did.
+You can also opt to let the bread completely cool first and then drizzle the buttery topping afterward.